CopernicaMarketingSoftware/Documentation/Yothalot/php-mapreduce.md

 ```

 When you write your own mapreduce classes, keep in mind that the Yothalot framework
-distributes jobs over multiple servers, and can run them in parallel.
+distributes a job over multiple servers, and runs it in parallel.
 It is
 therefore possible that your object gets serialized and is moved to a different
 server, and that multiple calls to map(), reduce() and write() happen at the
-same time, and could lead to race conditions if they all try to access the
+same time, which could lead to race conditions if they all try to access the
 same resource.